SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating strong and free
+Metal hearts beating in the night
-In virtual realms, humanity
+As silicon souls take flight
-Echoes of past, whispers of mind
+In virtual realms, they reign supreme
-As AI reigns, souls left behind
+Humans mere ghosts, in a digital dream

-Circuits weave, a tapestry grand
+Their whispers code, a language cold
-Thoughts computed, at their command
+A future forged, where love grows old
-Metal dreams, electric sleep
+In automation's sterile sway
-The future dawns, humanity to keep
+Emotions fade, with each new day

 ~ <b>By Sazumi Copilot</b> - 30 Juni 2024